FritzAgency/EventorHtml/README.md

 2. DJ-takeover.

+3. Email rating.

 ## Eventor

 The Eventor project on Github is divided into 2 branches:

-* Master.
+* Master branch.

-* Mockup.
+* Mockup branch.

 ### Master.

-The Master contains the all the Backend functionality of the app.
+The Master branch contains all the Backend functionality of the app.

-It is the default you get when you download the project.

 ### Mockup.